When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 So, without a doubt it was contagious.

 And, of course, this knowledge was a big kick in the ass to my own silent refusal to contemplate the worst.
-Before this announcement I had muddled along initially in the belief that it was a cancer - and that I might or might not have it.
+Before this announcement I had muddled along initially in the belief that it was a cancer and that I might or might not have it.
 Now that it was found to be something you could catch, my chances of having escaped were about as close to zero as they get.
 Clearly, Billy, the sex partner who had developed wasting syndrome, etc. even before the initial announcement of the "gay cancer" must have had AIDS, and several other people that I had slept with had been diagnosed since.
 Then one day I ran into David M., the fellow who had liked to play the Survivor album Eye of the Tiger while we were having sex.
 He told me that he had been diagnosed with ARC (AIDS Related Complex), considered at that time to be the initial stage of AIDS.
-So, there seemed no question that I was staring into the eye of that beast.
+So, considering the number of infected people I had slept with some already deceased, a few not there seemed no question that I was staring into the eyes of the beast.

 If you're gonna bring me something

 But don't you bring me no bad news!

 Shortly after I joined the NY Blood Center AIDS study we were informed that the recently developed HIV anti-body tests would be available to participants.
 The study sponsors were understandably concerned about the psychological impact that learning of your test results could have on participants, and they created several options and procedures for them to choose among.